isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 - TARGET-NBL new WXS and RNA-Seq data was released.
 - TARGET-RT new WGS and RNA-Seq data was released.
 - TARGET-WT new WGS, WXS, and RNA-Seq data was released.
-- CGCI-BLGSP new WGD data was released.
+- CGCI-BLGSP new WGS data was released.
 - TARGET-ALL-P3 new Pindel VCFs was released.
 - MMRF new Pindel VCFs was released.
 - HCMI new Pindel VCFs was released.